 Just as with getting more sleep, I don’t think I’ll make the change toward creating more ‘space’ in my life quickly.
 With that in mind, I’ve set the goal of creating breathing room for me in my life by early 2020.
 Reaching such a goal will be hard.
 It will require reflection, analysis, hard work, and even forming some new habits.
 I’ll also try to lessen the rather strong link between my work and my anxiety.
 In the short term, I’m working on some process improvements (such as paying writers electronically rather than hand-written checks and envelopes), deciding which to-do items don’t really need to be done this winter, and starting a list of which aspects of my work I’ll more deeply consider cutting before next year.
 (There’s also an aspect of bearing down and barreling through some items, as feeling overwhelmed can sometimes lead to inaction.)

 In the end, finding more space for my running will need to happen by a thousand little steps and the end itself might not be easily recognizable, but here’s hoping I can make it happen!

 - What areas of your life do you find most frequently interfere with your running?

 - Are there any areas of life that you find especially prone to expand to fill all available space?

 - How do you keep each of the above in check?

-[Author’s Note: Just a little note to assure folks that while some aspects of my current situation as well as where they place me mentally aren’t ideal, I’m doing ok.
-I realize that life’s good and that I’ve made it through far tougher times.
+[Author’s Note: Just a little note to assure folks that while some aspects of my current situation as well as where they place me mentally aren’t ideal, I’m doing okay.
+I realize that life’s good and that I’ve made it through far-tougher times.
 In all honesty, I’m so encouraged that I’m unwilling to let merely an unpleasant situation stand, when in the past I’ve let things ride when life obligations and stress have left me mentally and physically broken.]